zippy345/dsc-v3-tableau-visualizations-lab/README.md

 You will be able to:
 * Create a customized bar chart in Tableau
-* Create a customized scatter plot in Tableau
+* Create a customized regional plot
 * Create a customized time series plot in Tableau

 ## Visualizing Profits